wangjunlem/msianspr-covid-faq/pca.md

 \* _All travellers arriving from 25th January onwards will be subject to arrival swab._

+\*\* _Based on [an email][ICA SafeTravel Response] from the SafeTravel office found in the Telegram chat group on 25th February, colleagues of the same sex are no longer allowed to room together._

 ^ _Estimated total spend in both countries assumes a solo SPR traveller.
 See detailed costs for [Singapore][SG SHN Cost] and [Malaysia][Non-PCA Quarantine]._

 [SafeTravel]: https://safetravel.ica.gov.sg/pca/overview
 [PCA Requirements and Process]: https://safetravel.ica.gov.sg/pca/requirements-and-process
 [Non-PCA Quarantine]: /non-pca-sg-to-my#my-hso-cost
 [SG SHN Cost]: /non-pca-my-to-sg#shn-cost
+[ICA SafeTravel Response]: /assets/safetravel-ica-response-2021-02-25.jpg